 Never feed macadamia nuts to dogs.
 They can cause hyperactivity, vomiting, and diarrhea.
 They are very inflammatory and can cause joint pains.
 Ouch!

-Pieplant is poisonous to dogs and contains oxalic acid, a harmful substance that has a bad effect on Bella’s kidneys.
+Rbubarb is poisonous to dogs and contains oxalic acid, a harmful substance that has a bad effect on Bella’s kidneys.
 So, keep the rhubarb out of reach!

-The Benefits of Feeding Your Dog Human Food
+The Pros and Cons of Feeding Your Dog Human Food

 What Can Dogs Eat?
 Food for Dogs.
 Recap

-Dogs are some of the most loyal and loving companions we have.
-They’ve been by our side for millennia, serving as hunting partners and helping us in so many ways.
-But what can dogs eat?
+So, what can dogs eat?
 This is a question that has troubled dog owners since forever because there aren’t any clear guidelines on what dogs can or cannot consume safely.
-Luckily, with these 8 dos and don’ts, you’ll be able to give your pet everything it needs without worry about whether it’s good for them or not!
-Give your dogs lots of vegetables (avoid the avocado!), fruit, grain and lean meat.
+Luckily, with these dos and don’ts, you’ll be able to give your pet everything it needs without worry about whether it’s good for them or not!